What is the current status of this program?

 How can I access the money?

-The IRA restored the 30% tax credit for clean energy, extended it through 2032, added several additional “bonus credits,” and added a provision allowing for-profit businesses to sell any unused part of the credit to another for-profit business (“transferability”).
+The IRA restored the 30% tax credit for clean energy, extended it through 2033, added several additional “bonus credits,” and added a provision allowing for-profit businesses to sell any unused part of the credit to another for-profit business (“transferability”).

 The 10% or 20% low-income credits are not guaranteed, because quantity is limited to 1.8 gigawatts per year through 2033.
 Therefore, unlike all the other credits, you must apply for them before putting the project in service.
 After being approved, you have 4 years to install the project.

-The 2023 application period for the low-income bonus credit has closed and the 2024 period has not yet opened.
-The application period will be 30 days, with additional time after that to apply for any category that has not been fully subscribed.
-Detailed procedures and updates can be found on the Department of Energy and IRS websites.
-Check this DOE dashboard to see how much of the available capacity for the most recent application period remains available in each category.
+Once DOE starts reviewing applications each year, you can check this dashboard to see how much of the available capacity remains available in each category.
 Certain amounts are set aside for projects that meet additional ownership or geographic criteria (generally, projects owned by tax-exempt entities or located in disadvantaged communities).
-More info on the additional selection criteria can be found in this August 2023 IRS guidance and guidance for the 2024 allocation is here.
+More info can be found in the IRS guidance and final regulation.

 Although any business or nonprofit installing a project in a low-income area can apply for this bonus credit, it is low-wealth entities who most benefit since they might not otherwise have the funds to complete their projects.